 Students attending school full-time can complete an associate degree within two years.
 In most cases, an associate degree involves earning 60 credits, taking 20 courses at three credits per course.
 Along with courses specifically related to cyber security, the student will also take general courses required by the college.

-After earning an associate degree, the student can then enter the workforce in their chosen field or go on to earn a bachelor’s degree.
+After earning an associate degree, the student can then enter the workforce in their chosen field or go on to earn a cybersecurity bachelor’s degree.
 Although many jobs in cyber security require a bachelor’s degree, an associate degree can help in obtaining an entry-level position.
 In some cases, a company hiring a cyber security specialist with an associate degree may pay for completion of a bachelor’s degree or even a graduate degree.

 AS in Cyber Security